clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.25.2

+* impl Default for Values + OsValues for any lifetime. ([fb7d6231f1](https://github.com/kbknapp/clap-rs/commit/fb7d6231f13a2f79f411e62dca210b7dc9994c18))

-Here's the highlights for v2.25.0
+Here's the highlights for v2.21.0 to v2.25.1

 * use textwrap crate for wrapping help texts
 * suggests to use flag after subcommand when applicable
 * Bumps bitflags crate to v0.9

-Here's the highlights for v2.21.0 to v2.24.2

 * fixes a bug where args that allow values to start with a hyphen couldnt contain a double hyphen -- as a value
 * fixes a bug where positional argument help text is misaligned
 * **App::template docs:**  adds details about the necessity to use AppSettings::UnifiedHelpMessage when using {unified} tags in the help template
 * **Arg::allow_hyphen_values docs:**  updates the docs to include warnings for allow_hyphen_values and multiple(true) used together
 * **clap_app! docs:**  adds using the @group specifier to the macro docs
 * adds a debug assertion to ensure all args added to groups actually exist
 * fixes a bug where args with last(true) and required(true) set were not being printed in the usage string
 * fixes a bug that was printing the arg name, instead of value name when Arg::last(true) was used
 * fixes a bug where flags were parsed as flags AND positional values when specific combinations of settings were used
 * **README.md:**  fix some typos
 * **Arg:**  add `default_value_os`
 * **arg_matches.rs:**  Added a Default implementation for Values and OsValues iterators.
 * **PowerShell Completions:**
   * fixes a bug where powershells completions cant be used if no subcommands are defined
   * massively dedups subcommand names in the generate script to make smaller scripts that are still functionally equiv